 You may have noticed some posts from our friends at the Strategist on the Cut.
 They’ll be dropping in every now and again, sharing their expertise on the basics you don’t have time to research and the weird and wonderful things you don’t yet know you need.

-Dads don’t have to be label fanatics to appreciate the finer things, but for those who do care about designer goods, there’s a certain pleasure to unwrapping a gift, no matter how small, that bears the name of a fancy brand.
+Dads don’t have to be label fanatics to appreciate the finer things.
+But for those who do care about designer goods, there’s a certain pleasure to unwrapping a gift, no matter how small, that bears the name of a fancy brand.
 Whether that’s a luxe candle or a pair of socks, even the little things can impress a father who demands only the best.
-Ahead of Father’s Day, we sniffed out the most inexpensive, giftable things from the fanciest brands that are certain to please even the pickiest of dads.
-(You may not consider these cheap cheap, but remember that we’re talking about Gucci and Prada here.)
+Ahead of Father’s Day — June 19 this year — we sniffed out the most inexpensive, giftable things from the fanciest brands that are certain to please even the pickiest of dads.
+(Yes, some may not be cheap cheap, but remember we’re talking about Tom Ford and Versace here.)

 If Dad’s looking for a new scent, he might like this one from YSL that has notes of bergamot, sage, and cedarwood.
 According to the brand, it’s inspired by the iconic YSL white T-shirt and black jacket.